Animal Welfare Foundation UK

 For this final post, we met with Rupert, AWF Trustee Deidre Carson's beloved Labrador.

 Deidre says: "This is my dear Rupert at the ripe old age of 13 and a half.
 I had bred him and then kept him because he was a shy, nervous puppy.
 He grew into a steady and reliable companion, coming to work with me, taking the train, tube and buses with my daughter when in London, being led through Camden off a bike and accompanying us on rides through the forest and on Newmarket heath.
 He loved the Norfolk coast.
-He knew he wasnât allowed upstairs âŠâŠ. although, if my daughter was home, the pair of them would wait until I had gone to bed and Rupert would happily, and without any apparent sense of guilt, come upstairs with her and sleep on her bed.
-As soon as I stirred in the morning, he would leap off the bed and try to beat me downstairs!
-One special, if indulged, Labrador!" â„
+He knew he wasn’t allowed upstairs

-đGerbils love to help with cardboard reuse in the home.
+🐭Gerbils love to help with cardboard reuse in the home.
 Hazel and her daughters, Berry, Cocoa and Queenie are making quick work of this egg box!
 Chewing is an important behaviour for gerbils, but plastic, rubber and fabric toys are not suitable, because when gerbils chew them, they may swallow harmful pieces or become entangled in loose threads.
 Instead, clean cardboard and non-toxic wood, that is free of things like glue and sellotape, makes an excellent boredom buster.

-đŹDiscussion Forum 2023 - Meet the speakers
+💬Discussion Forum 2023 - Meet the speakers

 After an insightful morning exploring the topics of human behaviour change and technology in relation to animal welfare, we will start the afternoon with the session on environmental sustainability, diet and welfare where experts Hillary Pearce (Hill's Pet Nutrition), Rob Percival (Soil Association), Dave Ross (AgriEPI) and Sarah Ison (Compassion in World Farming) will discuss human and animal diets and their implications for animal welfare in relation to sustainable food production.